co-inform/browser-plugin/release/README.md

 # Co-Inform Browser Extension
 Here you can find the built packed code for the browser plugin extension of Co-Inform.

-As of right now this extension is compatible with Mozilla Firefox and Google Chrome.
+As of right now this extension is compatible with Google Chrome, Mozilla Firefox and Opera.
 It has not been tested in other browsers yet.

 ## How to Install from ZIP
 The distributed packed plugin is a ZIP file containing the content of the build folder.